YingqianWang/LF-DMnet/README.md

-## LF-DAnet: Learning a Degradation-Adaptive Network for Light Field Image Super-Resolution
+## LF-DMnet: Real-World Light Field Image Super-Resolution via Degradation Modulation
 <br>

-This is the PyTorch implementation of the method in our paper "*Learning a Degradation-Adaptive Network for Light Field Image Super-Resolution*". [[project](https://yingqianwang.github.io/LF-DAnet/)], [[paper](https://arxiv.org/pdf/2206.06214.pdf)].<br>
+This is the PyTorch implementation of the method in our paper "*Real-World Light Field Image Super-Resolution via Degradation Modulation*". [[project](https://yingqianwang.github.io/LF-DMnet/)], [[paper](https://arxiv.org/pdf/2206.06214.pdf)].<br>

 ## News and Updates:
+* 2023-12-01: Revised paper is posted on [arXiv](https://arxiv.org/pdf/2206.06214.pdf).
 * 2022-06-21: Codes and models are released.
 Welcome to try our codes and report the bugs/mistakes you meet.
-* 2022-06-17: Website is [online](https://yingqianwang.github.io/LF-DAnet/), on which we provided comparative videos and an interactive demo.
+* 2022-06-17: Website is [online](https://yingqianwang.github.io/LF-DMnet/), on which we provided comparative videos and an interactive demo.
 * 2022-06-14: Paper is posted on [arXiv](https://arxiv.org/pdf/2206.06214.pdf).
 Codes are under final preparation and will be released soon.
 * 2022-05-25: Repository is created.

 ## Demo Videos:
-We show the SR results of our LF-DAnet on real LFs captured by Lytro Illum cameras.
-More examples are available [here](https://github.com/YingqianWang/LF-DAnet/blob/main/demo_videos.md).
-Note that, these videos have been compressed, and the results shown below are inferior to the original outputs of our LF-DAnet.
+We show the SR results of our LF-DMnet on real LFs captured by Lytro Illum cameras.
+More examples are available [here](https://github.com/YingqianWang/LF-DMnet/blob/main/demo_videos.md).
+Note that, these videos have been compressed, and the results shown below are inferior to the original outputs of our LF-DMnet.

 https://user-images.githubusercontent.com/31008389/170413144-b7ea1bbb-bf62-46a3-91b6-80cf2813bd94.mp4